 Sondheim dominated Broadway in the early 1970s, winning Tony Awards for Best Score in three consecutive years for Company, Follies and A Little Night Music.
 In these works, he deployed an exhaustive array of musical styles, while breaking with the musical's traditional sentimentality to explore the disillusionment of maturity.
 His songs, including "Send in the Clowns" from A Little Night Music, have entered the repertoire of singers around the world.

-While the Broadway musical becomes increasingly cautious, Sondheim has only become more daring.
+In the later '70s and '80s, as the Broadway musical became increasingly cautious, Sondheim only become more daring.
 Pacific Overtures recounted the history of U.S.- Japanese relations; Sweeney Todd told a ghoulishly humorous story in a continuously sung score of operatic intensity.
 He shared the 1985 Pulitzer Prize for Drama with playwright James Lapine for their musical Sunday in the Park With George.
-Sondheim continues to break new ground for the theater in more recent works, including Into the Woods, Assassins, Passion and his latest, Bounce.
+Sondheim continued to break new ground for the theater in his later works, including Into the Woods, Assassins, Passion and Bounce.